jackson-hu1279/BUPA-Appointment-Slot-Check/README.md

 3. Try to make a new appointment on [Bupa](https://bmvs.onlineappointmentscheduling.net.au/oasis/) in your browser
 4. Check cookies saved for the domain `bmvs.onlineappointmentscheduling.net.au`
 5. Save the cookies as key-value pairs into a `.env` file under the directory.
-6. Enter Docker containers and direct to project folder.
-7. Execute the script with Python - `python extract_datetime.py`
+6. Execute the script with Python - `python extract_datetime.py`
-8. The script will keep fetching the available time slots for your appointment
+7. The script will keep fetching the available time slots for your appointment
-9. The notify alarm will be triggered if [desired date](#activate-notify-alarm) given was found.
+8. The notify alarm will be triggered if [desired date](#activate-notify-alarm) given was found.

 ## Activate Notify Alarm
 ### Set Date Filter